Renewable energies

 In Mecklenburg-Vorpommern, investors are connected to the whole world.

-• Cargo airport Rostock/Laage, 24/7 operation with connecting flights all over the world.
+• Rostock/Laage cargo airport, 24/7 operations, connecting to flights all over the world.

 • Worldwide import and export via the ports of Hamburg, Rostock with Carterminal, Wismar and Sassnitz/Mukran

-• Efficient rail logistics to Italy, Austria and the Czech Republic
+• Efficient rail operations to Italy, Austria and the Czech Republic

 • Apex Energy